Darwin Quintero: Minnesota United

-Quintero started the 2019 season off well, scoring once and assisting two more to give Minnesota a 3–1 win over the Vancouver Whitecaps in the opening game of the season.
+Quintero started the 2019 season off well, scoring once and assisting two more to give Minnesota a 3–1 win over Vancouver Whitecaps FC in the opening game of the season.
 In their next game, Quintero scored once and picked up another assist to help the Loons to a 3–0 win against the San Jose Earthquakes.
 On 3 April, Quintero suffered a groin injury, but it only forced him to miss one game.
 On 19 April, Quintero found the back of the net twice in a 4–3 loss to Toronto FC.
 He had 2 assists on 29 June as the Loons defeated FC Cincinnati 7–1.
 Quintero scored two goals on 15 September to help Minnesota defeat Real Salt Lake 3–1.
 Although he didn't have as good as a season as 2018, Quintero still managed to score 10 league goals, which led the team.
 His 5 league assists were the third most on the team.
 He featured in the MLS team of the Weak four times throughout the season.
 Quintero also helped the Loons qualify for the MLS Cup Playoffs for the first time in club history.
 He came off the bench and provided an assist in their first round matchup, a 2–1 defeat to the LA Galaxy.

 Quintero and the Loons also enjoyed a successful run in the 2019 U.S. Open Cup.
 Quintero made his first appearance of the tournament on 12 June, scoring twice and adding an assist as Minnesota defeated Sporting Kansas City 4–1.
 In the Round of 16, Quintero scored twice to help the Loons recover from a two-goal deficit and defeat the Houston Dynamo 3–2.
 He scored again in the quarterfinals, helping Minnesota advance past New Mexico United by a score of 6–1.
 Quintero would score his sixth goal in his fourth Open Cup game of the season to help the Loons defeat the Portland Timbers 2–1 and advance to the first US Open Cup final in club history.
 He would begin the final on the bench, coming on in the second half.
-However Quintero was unable to rescue the Loons as they fell to Atlanta United 2–1.
+However Quintero was unable to rescue the Loons as they fell to Atlanta United FC 2–1.
 Quintero's six goals saw him win the Open Cup Golden boot.
 He was also named as the Player of the Tournament, the first time the award had gone to a player who failed to win the cup in over a decade.